 This article is part of the new OWASP Testing Guide v4.

 Back to the OWASP Testing Guide v4 ToC: https://www.owasp.org/index.php/OWASP_Testing_Guide_v4_Table_of_Contents Back to the OWASP Testing Guide Project: https://www.owasp.org/index.php/OWASP_Testing_Project

 The provisioning of accounts presents an opportunity for an attacker to create a valid account without application of the proper identification and authorization process.

 Verify which accounts may provision other accounts and of what type.

 Determine which roles are able to provision users and what sort of accounts they can provision.

-Is there any verification, vetting and authorisation of provisioning requests?
+- Is there any verification, vetting and authorization of provisioning requests?

-Is there any verification, vetting and authorisation of de-provisioning requests?
+- Is there any verification, vetting and authorization of de-provisioning requests?

-How are the files/resources owned by the de-provisioned user managed?
+- How are the files or resources owned by the de-provisioned user managed?
 Are they deleted?
 Is access transferred?